By Laura Slot, 2010 ~ 8 minute read

 But few case workers can maintain such a positive outlook.
 Many organizations depend on a complex mix of funding and grants from different political levels, and they are worried about budget crises and the growing waiting lists.
 Already, Torrey said, non-profit organizations can’t keep up with the demand for care and housing, and conditions are quickly worsening in the current economic downturn.
 “Both in America and New York City, generally, the average person with schizophrenia is worse off than they were 20 years ago,” Torrey said.
 “There has been a steady deterioration of services and housing in general.”

-As a young man trying to deal with his illness, Marcus had his first run-in with the police when he was 21 years old.
+As a young man trying to deal with his illness, Sanders had his first run-in with the police when he was 21 years old.
 After a roommate took out all the light bulbs and forced him to sleep in the living room, he began feeling unsafe.
-“So I assaulted him,” Marcus said.
+“So I assaulted him,” Sanders said.
 “I was scared of what he was saying.
 I was not well myself, I just wanted to feel at home.
 I had an episode and I was drinking, so I went to jail.”

-Both men were taken by police to different hospitals in Brooklyn, and Marcus ended up in the Kirby forensic psychiatric center, where mentally ill people are examined before they go to court.
+Both men were taken by police to different hospitals in Brooklyn, and Sanders ended up in the Kirby forensic psychiatric center, where mentally ill people are examined before they go to court.
 He spent five months on Rikers Island.
-“I had mental problems, I never had criminal problems,” Marcus said of his arrest.
+“I had mental problems, I never had criminal problems,” Sanders said of his arrest.
 “I never sold drugs or beat someone up.
 I was always looking for help and never got it.”